jessicarush/ssh-notes/README.md

 - digital ocean (see settings > security > SSH keys)
 - bitbucket (see personal settings > SSH keys)

 Note: if at some point you rebuild the OS on the device you are ssh-ing into, it will have a new 'fingerprint'.
-You will need to 'forget' the existing RSA key for that host bu using this command:
+You will need to 'forget' the existing RSA key for that host by using this command:

 ```
 $ ssh-keygen -R hostname